Skip to main content

 Before becoming Westminster City Council’s Deputy Leader and Cabinet Member for Communities and Public Protection in May 2022, she was the Shadow Cabinet Member for Public Protection and Licensing, and Children and Young people.
 She is also a governor at the Portman Centre for Families and Children.

-Portfolios include: Public Protection; Licensing; Regulatory Services; Police liaison; City Inspectors; Community support and faith relations including Westminster Connects; Community Hubs; Children’s Services and Safeguarding; Education and Learning; Refugees, asylum seekers and City of Sanctuary.
+Portfolios include: Public Protection; Licensing; Regulatory Services; Police liaison; City Inspectors; Children’s Services and Safeguarding; Education and Learning; Refugees, asylum seekers and City of Sanctuary, and the Mayoralty.

 Deputy Leader and Cabinet Member for Adult Social Care, Public Health and Voluntary Sector: Councillor Nafsika Butler-Thalassis